Combretum apiculatum

 Combretum apiculatum is a species of tree in the family Combretaceae known by the common name red bushwillow.
 It is native to the mesic to semi-arid savanna regions of Africa, southwards of the equator.

 Description

 This is a semi-deciduous tree growing up to 10 meters tall, or sometimes a shrub remaining shorter.
 It has rough gray-black bark with fissures, and the smaller branches may be woolly in texture.
 The oppositely arranged leaves are up to 11 to 13 centimeters long.
 They are hairless or hairy.
 The tip of the leaf tapers abruptly to a twisted point.
 The foliage turns reddish or golden in the fall.
 The spike inflorescences emerge between the leaves and are up to 7 centimeters long.
-They bear yellow or greenish flowers with tiny sepals and petals, and with style and stamens about half a centimeter long.
+They bear yellow or green flowers with tiny sepals and petals, and with style and stamens about half a centimeter long.
 The flowers have a strong scent.
 The reddish, winged fruit is 2 or 3 centimeters long.